 The silhouetted figure is standing at the easternmost point in historic Yorkshire.
 The next land due east of here is Borkum, a German island off the Netherlands coast.
 It's sandy and largely car free, like Spurn, though I suspect the bread is better.

-The RNLI staff who lodge on the end have to get across to their houses and lifeboats by 4x4 across a section of beach (pic) which now occasionally washes over completely at very high tides, making Britain's newest, and Yorkshire's only, island.
+The RNLI staff who lodge on the end have to get across to their houses and lifeboats by 4x4 across a section of beach (pic) which now occasionally washes over completely at very high tides, making Britain's newest island, and the only one entirely in Yorkshire.
+(Whitton Island, which emerged recently at the other end of the Humber, is partly in Lincolnshire.)
 Good to see Spurn taking back control, then.

 You can push your bike across the beach section, and continue riding on the other side onto the transitioning island, where the road picks up again (pic, looking back).
 I kept stopping to admire the vast, flat views, and shake the sand out of my shoes.